Nick Nolte

-He was also nominated for a Golden Globe Award for Best Actor – Television Series Musical or Comedy for his role in the TV series Graves.
+His television credits include the HBO series Luck (2011–2012), the Fox miniseries Gracepoint (2014), the Disney+ series The Mandalorian (2019) and Peacock crime drama Poker Face (2023).
+From 2016 to 2017, Nolte played President Richard Graves in the Epix series Graves for which he was nominated for a Golden Globe Award for Best Actor – Television Series Musical or Comedy.

 Early life

 Nolte was born in Omaha, Nebraska on February 8, 1941.
-His father, Franklin Arthur Nolte (1904–1978) was a farmer's son who ran away from home, nearly dropped out of high school and was a three-time letter winner in football at Iowa State University (1929–1931).
-His mother, Helen (née King; 1914–2000), was a department store buyer, then became an expert antique dealer, co-owning a prestigious and successful antique shop.
+His father, Franklin Arthur Nolte (1904–1978), was a farmer's son who ran away from home, nearly dropped out of high school and was a three-time letter winner in football at Iowa State University (1929–31).
+His mother, Helen (née King; 1914–2000), was a department store buyer, then became an antique dealer, co-owning an antique shop.
 His father was of German ancestry.
-Nolte's maternal grandfather, Matthew Leander King, invented the hollow-tile silo and was prominent in early aviation.
+Nolte's maternal grandfather, Matthew Leander King, invented the hollow-tile silo and was involved in early aviation.
+Nick Nolte's mother was of mostly Scottish ancestry.
 His maternal grandmother ran the student union at Iowa State University.
 He has an older sister, Nancy, who was an executive for the Red Cross.

 Nolte attended Kingsley Elementary School in Waterloo, Iowa.
 He studied at Westside High School in Omaha, where he was the kicker on the football team.
 He also attended Benson High School, but was expelled for hiding beer before practice and being caught drinking it during a practice session.
 Following his high school graduation in 1959, he attended Pasadena City College in Southern California, Arizona State University in Tempe (on a football scholarship), Eastern Arizona College in Thatcher and Phoenix College in Phoenix.
 At Eastern Arizona, he lettered in football as a tight end and defensive end, in basketball as a forward, and as a catcher on the baseball team.
 Poor grades eventually ended his studies, at which point his career in theatre began in earnest.
 While in college, he worked for the Falstaff Brewery in Omaha.

 After stints at the Pasadena Playhouse and the Stella Adler Academy in Los Angeles, Nolte spent several years traveling the country and working in regional theater, including the Old Log Theater in Minnesota for three years.

 Career

 Modeling

 Nolte was a model in the late 1960s and early 1970s.
-In a national magazine advertisement in 1972, he appeared in jeans and an open jean shirt for Clairol's "Summer Blonde" hair lightener sitting on a log next to a blonde Chris O'Connor; and they appeared on the packaging.
+In a national magazine advertisement in 1972, he appeared in jeans and an open jean shirt for Clairol's "Summer Blonde" hair lightener sitting on a log next to a blonde Anne Powers; and they appeared on the packaging.